Friedrich Witt: Biography

 Witt was born in 1770, the same year as Beethoven, and was a German composer of considerable stature in his time.
 He was born in the Württemberg village of Niederstetten, the son of a cantor and court clerk.
 Witt became a cellist (some accounts say a violinist) in the court orchestra of Oettingen-Wallerstein when he was nineteen, taking composition lessons there with Antonio Rosetti, that is, the Bohemian-born Anton Rösler.
 Witt was most famous in his lifetime for his oratorio Der leidende Heiland (The Suffering Saviour), securing an appointment as Kapellmeister for the Prince of Würzburg, and later for the theater, where he stayed until his death.
 He also wrote two operas: Palma (1804) and Das Fischerweib (1806).
 His other compositions include concertos, church music, chamber music and symphonies.
 His best-known work, a symphony in C major known as the Jena, is modeled after the Symphony No. 97 by Joseph Haydn.
+The Haydn connection contributed to the mis-attribution to Beethoven (who mentioned himself trying to write a symphony that fits the description of Jena).

+Works

 Stephen Fisher compiled a thematic index of Witt's symphonies.

-Facts
+The following list of works is based on the 2008 overview compiled by Günther Grünsteudel, which encompasses all of Witt's compositions known to survive in manuscript or print.
+Grünsteudel reattributed several works formerly assigned to Witt, such as the three Quatuor/Quintetto concertantos (actually by Prince Carl Friedrich zu Löwenstein-Wertheim-Freudenberg) and three piano sonatas (composed by Johann Franz Xaver Sterkel and others).

+Symphonies

+Witt wrote a total of 23 symphonies: